hanako-eo/LLCGE/README.md

 ### 2. [llcge](./llcge/README.md)
 This is the core component that containing LLCGE’s IR, optimization passes, and generation of machine code (or object files, or assembly files).

+## License

+This projet is under [MIT license](./LICENSE).
+Each LLCGE project has it's own license, please, refert to the specific project to know the license.